Unifying Lane-Level Traffic Prediction from a Graph Structural Perspective: Benchmark and Baseline: Graph Construction and Simple Baseline

 In this equation, $d_k$ is the dimension of the key vector, which scales the dot product to avoid overly large values.
 The softmax function ensures that the sum of all output attention coefficients for a given lane segment $l_{i,j}$ equals 1.
+This normalization ensures that the relative importance of each neighboring lane segment is appropriately weighted, maintaining the consistency and interpretability of the attention mechanism.

-Using this dynamic adjacency matrix, we further perform graph convolution operations, effectively combining the spatial information of adjacent lane segments. the new feature of each node is computed by aggregating the weighted sum of its own features and the features of its neighboring nodes.
+Using this dynamic adjacency matrix, we further perform graph convolution operations, effectively combining the spatial information of adjacent lane segments.
+The integration of self-attention coefficients into the adjacency matrix allows the model to dynamically adapt to traffic patterns by prioritizing critical spatial dependencies.
+The new feature of each node is computed by aggregating the weighted sum of its own features and the features of its neighboring nodes.
 The new feature $\bar{x}^{l_{i,j}}$ of lane segment $l_{i,j}$ is calculated as follows:

-Where $\mathcal{N}(l_{i,j})$ represents the set of neighboring segments of lane segment $l_{i,j}$, $\rho$ is a nonlinear activation function, and $\alpha_{l_{i,j},l_{a,b}}$ are the attention coefficients obtained from the self-attention mechanism.
+where $\mathcal{N}(l_{i,j})$ represents the set of neighboring segments of lane segment $l_{i,j}$, $\rho$ is a nonlinear activation function, and $\alpha_{l_{i,j},l_{a,b}}$ are the attention coefficients obtained from the self-attention mechanism.
 This calculation ensures that the new feature of each node is a weighted combination of the features of its neighbors, where the weights are determined by the self-attention coefficients.

 Additionally, considering the importance of training time, especially in real-time traffic management systems that require quick responses and updates, our model design aims to optimize computational efficiency.
 Through efficient self-attention mechanisms and graph convolution operations, the model can learn and adapt to changes in the traffic network in a shorter time, thereby enhancing the timeliness and accuracy of overall predictions.